 At this time, state-based online sports betting is not permitted in Ohio, nor is domestic sports betting at a brick and mortar sportsbook or casino.
 There is currently a sports gambling bill on the Ohio house floor waiting to be voted on, but until it passes offshore sportsbooks are Ohio bettors best option.

-There are not any state gambling laws in Ohio that prohibit citizens from betting on sports at legally licensed and regulated online sportsbooks that accept USA players.
+There are not any state gambling laws in Ohio that prohibit citizens from betting on sports at legally authorized and operated online sportsbooks that accept USA players.
 As residents of the Buckeye State await lawmakers to pass legislation that supports state-regulated sports gambling, legally sanctioned offshore sportsbooks such as the ones listed in this guide can provide Ohioans with secure and legitimate betting options.

 Until the spring of 2018, US-based sportsbook gambling was prohibited throughout the country with the exception of four states: Nevada, Delaware, Montana, and Oregon.
 This prohibition lasted until 2018 when the Professional and Amateur Sports Protection Act (PASPA) was repealed by SCOTUS.